Center for Information Security and Trust

 Verification

-Adversary-, capability- and risk-modeling, risk mitigation, cyber attack detection, theorem proving, model checking
+Adversary and risk modeling, cyber attack detection, theorem proving, model checking

 Organizations